WH1T3-E4GL3/Project-Taaza/README.md

 # How to run
-Create a database, tables, and columns with following details:
+Create a database, tables, and columns with following details using phpmyadmin (Detailed structure and query given below this box):

     Database name: taaza_db
     Table names: ⦿ admin